dr-richard-barker/GeneLabUserManual/README.md

 Within the drop down menu select one factor, then press the "Update" button

-In this example, teh "Cell Line" factor was selected from the drop down
+In this example, the "Cell Line" factor was selected from the drop down

 ![](PCA/PCA%20Color%20by%20Factor.JPG)